4cody/4cody/README.md

 # <a href="https://www.linkedin.com/in/4cody/">Cody Shaner</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about technology and love tackling complex challenges through hands-on projects.
+I'm a Tech-focused professional with a strong interest in **Cybersecurity, Full-Stack Development, and IT** Currently building projects that combine **security + development + infrastructure**.
 From vulnerability management to threat detection and beyond, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity and tech.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Vulnerability Management Projects